 Sumatran Tigers are also critically endangered.
 They’re easily distinguishable by their vibrant orange coats with thick, black stripes.
 They reside in Indonesia’s forests, but are threatened by deforestation and poaching.
 In fact, 40 tigers die every year from poaching.
 Only about four hundred exist.

 Deforestation remains a major threat to all wildlife.
 Destruction of natural habitats result in premature deaths of species, and their prey.
 We can stop deforestation.
 Here’s how:

 Plant a tree!
 Seriously.
 You’ll feel good about yourself, and more importantly, you’ll be giving back to the Earth.

 Go paperless!
 Again, seriously.
 We’re in the digital age now.
 We should have gone paperless years ago.
 If you can’t cut out ALL paper, then cut out A LOT.
 Recycle used paper.

 Be an advocate.
 Anyone can do this.
-Talk to you friends and family about the small things they can do.
-Not everyone can go out and protest deforestation by tying themselves to a tree, but you CAN buy smart.
+Talk to your friends and family about the small things they can do.
+Not everyone can go out and protest deforestation by tying themselves to a tree, but you can buy smart.